NShan9297/Amazon_Vine_Analysis/README.md

 ## 5 star Vine Percentage
 ![vine_user_percentage.png](https://github.com/NShan9297/Amazon_Vine_Analysis/blob/main/ScreenShots/vine_user_percentage.png)

+**40.61 % of the Vine Reviews were 5 stars**

 ## 5 Star Non-Vine Percentage
 ![non_user_percentage.png](https://github.com/NShan9297/Amazon_Vine_Analysis/blob/main/ScreenShots/non_user_percentage.png)

+**45.34% of the Non-Vine Reviews were 5 stars**
 # Summary
 Overall, there does not appear to be a positivity bias.
-Comparatively, the figures seem to be about the same.
+Comparatively, the figures are about the same.
 With a larger data set, there is a limit to where the numbers begin to add much value.
 With this very large data set, it appears that we may have reached this point.
 There is less than 50% but more than 40% for both sets of reviwers.
-It appears that the customers each gave their honest opinion.
+It appears that the customers each gave their honest opinion and were not swayed by having received the products they reviewed for free.